Quick answer

 Is the book-club edition the same as the first?

-Multiple printings exist; a first has no printing box in the indicia.
+Multiple printings exist; a first has no printing box or elevated printing digit in the indicia/barcode.
+Reprints are labelled by printing on the cover or indicia.

 I have a first edition of Paper Girls #1 — what should I do?